ayahack89/Terminal_Extension_Vscode/README.md

-# 🚀 Termino: Unleash Terminal Superpowers in VS Code – One Key, Infinite Speed!
+# 🚀 Termino: Unleash Terminal Superpowers in VS Code One Key, Infinite Speed!

 Hey developer!
 Tired of typing the same terminal commands over and over? `npm install`, `git status`, `docker compose up`...
-It gets old, fast.
+It's getting older.
 What if you could hit just **one key** and have that command run instantly?

 That’s exactly what **Termino** does.
 I built Termino to be your personal shortcut master for the VS Code terminal, so you can save keystrokes, brainpower, and time.
 Get ready to stop typing and start *flying* through your workflow!